SuperUser-Gump/WorldWise/README.md

 * Click on the position on the map where you want to add a city.
 * The city form will be displayed automatically.
 * You can fill out the city form, including the city name, country flag, date of visit, and notes about your trip.
-Alternatively, you can click on the "Add City" button without filling out the form to simply add a marker to the map.
+Alternatively, you can click on the "ADD" button without filling out the form to simply add a marker to the map.
-* Click the "Add" button.
+* Click the "ADD" button.

 A marker will then appear on the map for the new city.